Finnmark Plateau North – South Skiing Expedition. 16 days

 Day 1 Arrival, dinner and briefing about the expedition program.
 Preparing for the expedition

-Day two we will spent preparing for the expedition and taking the first pole strokes on our way to Karasjok.
-We will put together teams of two or three that will work and stay together in the tents throughout the expedition.
-We will do our final purchases in the town, test and pack our equipment before we depart for our starting point.
-On this first day of the expedition we will be skiing only a few kilometres before we set up our camp for the night.
+Day 3 - We have breakfast at the lodge and then we are off to the North and our starting point.
+On this first day of the expedition we will be skiing only a few hours before we set up our camp for the night.
 This is to give you the best possible start and to give you the opportunity to adapt to the situation and to make adjustments to your equipment.
-The exact starting point will be desided based on group size and composition, weather forecast, snow conditions and other factors that could influence us on the trip.

-We will be skiing an average of 15 to 20 kilometers per day.
-Some days this will mean skiing into the dark hours of the day.
-Our goal is Karasjok and Engholm Husky Lodge where hot showers and a nice meal is waiting.
-The lanscape will vary from mountainous terrain with steep slopes and narrow vallies by the coast to the typically flat terrain with rooling hills and scattered patches of wood on the inland mountain plateau.
+Days 3-15 - We will be skiing an average of 10 to 20 kilometers per day.
+Some days this will mean skiing into the dark hours of the day, especially early in the season.
+The landscape will vary from mountainous terrain with steep slopes and narrow valleys by the coast to the typically flat terrain with rolling hills and scattered patches of wood on the inland mountain plateau.
+Day 15 we will ski down to the Karasjok Valley and Engholm Husky Lodge.
+A good shower and dinner is waiting for us.

 |Wind proof jacket (and preferably also waterproof e.g. GoreTex, BreTex or similar membrane fabric)||1|